antarctica/metadata-library/README.md

 Where the contents of the record is invalid, a [`ValidationError`](https://python-jsonschema.readthedocs.io/en/stable/errors/#jsonschema.exceptions.ValidationError) exception will be raised by the underlying JSON Schema library.
 Printing this exception will return validation errors.

+**Note:** The first validation error encountered will stop further validation.

 See the [Record Configuration Schemas](#configuration-schemas) section for more information.